Marijuana Grow Guide 2020

 b.
 Seedling stage

-Specific traits define a seedling plant.
+Specific traits define a plant seedling.
 It must have developed a stable root system and true leaves, which means it has leaves that look like the iconic marijuana leaves we can all recognize.
 During this stage, a seedling will grow anywhere from 4 to 8 leaves.
 A cannabis plant can stay in the seedling stage for a broad range of time but normally around 3 weeks.
-This is all depending on environmental factors like the soil, the amount of water the seed gets, the quality and amount of light, and the specific strain that is being cultivated.
+This all depends on environmental factors like the soil, the amount of water the seed gets, the quality and amount of light, and the specific strain that is being cultivated.
 A healthy seedling will be short with dense vegetation, and it should not seem to be reaching for sunlight.
 The leaves should look bright and green.
 During this phase, the seedling is particularly vulnerable to mold and diseases.
 The seedling’s environment should be kept clean and without excess moisture.
 Avoid overwatering the seedling as its roots are still small and don’t require very much water

 c.
 Vegetative stage

-The next stage is the vegetative stage; this is when the marijuana plant really begins to take off.
+The next stage is the vegetative stage; this is when the marijuana plant really, begins to take off.
 In this stage, the plant starts to show big jagged leaves and produces much more foliage since it is now able to absorb and process much more nutrients and carbon dioxide.

 The growth of the marijuana plant will mainly depend upon the rate that its leaves can gather sunlight and undergo photosynthesis.
 This is why during the vegetative stage you will need to give your plant about 18 hours of light if it’s grown indoors.
 It’s at this stage that you can begin topping and training the marijuana plants.